guilhermelim/copy-to-gpt-chat/README.md

 A Visual Studio Code extension that copies code content to the clipboard to be used as context in artificial intelligence platforms.

+## How to use

+Once the extension is installed, you can right-click on either a directory or a file and select one of the following options:

+- Copy to GPT Chat
+- Copy Directory to GPT Chat
+- Prompt to GPT Chat

+The `Prompt to GPT Chat` option provides the initial contextualization text to the prompt, which is highly recommended when opening new chats.
+The other two options put the code in a organized and comprehensive format for the AI.
+You can place it immediately after the initial text or use it independently.

 ## Features

 - Copy the content of a single file or multiple files to the clipboard using a specific format